sensible-hq/sensible-docs/readme-sync/v0/llm-based extractions/instruct/1000 - deprecated-query-tips.md

 # Deprecated

-The Query method is deprecated and replaced by the Query Group method.
+The Query method is deprecated.
+The Query Group method replaces this method.
 See [Query Group](doc:query-group-tips) extraction tips for more information.

 ### Prompt Tips